TwilioLatamEngHub/chat-conversations-api-serverless/README.md

 # Setup

 Make a `.env` according to the `.env.example` and add the informations accordingly.
-After deploying the functions, add both `get-conversations` and `get-token` to the `.env` file in the client side app.
+After deploying the functions, add both `add-participant` and `get-token` to the `.env` file in the client side app.